Eckhardt-D/blanq/README.md

 docker run -d -p 8008:8008 mailchannels-dev
 ```

-Be sure to update your .env before running the app. (check .env.example for info)

 ## Start the app

 This will automatically run the migrations for you if it's the first time you're running the app.